verge-io/docs/docs/product-guide/createtenants.md

 4. Click **Next** (bottom of the screen).
 The ***Tenant Settings* form appears.**

 6. Enter a ***Name*** for the tenant.
 7.  ***URL*** is simply a helper field to provide a link to the tenant's UI.
-(The ***Connect to UI*** menu link in the service provider's VeregOS user interface.)
+(The ***Connect to UI*** menu link in the service provider's VergeOS user interface.)
 This field can be left blank as it will automatically be populated when the first External IP is assigned to the tenant.
 8. Enter an ***Admin User Password*** and again in the ***Confirm Admin User Password*** field (required).
 This sets the password for the tenant’s “admin” root user that will be auto-created.
 9.  **Optionally,** ***Require Password Change*** (checkbox) can be selected to “force” a password change when the tenant admin initially logs in.
 10.  **Optionally**, a ***Description*** can be entered to record more information about the tenant.
 11. By default, the ***Expose Cloud Snapshots*** option (checkbox) is selected.
 When selected, the tenant is able to browse the cloud snapshots of the parent and “self-serve” download their own tenant snapshot from the provider's snapshot timestamps.
-12.  **Optionally**, the ***Allow Custom Branding*** option (checkbox) can be selected to enable the tenant to customize their own VeregOS dashboard with different colors and logo.
+12.  **Optionally**, the ***Allow Custom Branding*** option (checkbox) can be selected to enable the tenant to customize their own VergeOS dashboard with different colors and logo.
 13.  **Optionally**, the ***Custom help URL*** allows for providing alternate help content for the tenant by providing a URL to the location of the alternate help content.
 When a URL is defined here, the tenant users will see the content at the provided URL rather than the built-in help content.
 14. Click **Submit** (bottom of page) to proceed.
 The ***New Tenant Node* form appears**.